slok/bilrost/README.md

 In the short term we are planning Auth0 `AuthBackend` as an alternative to Dex.

-Regarding auth proxy we are planning what would it take to support [nginx-controller] annotation and setup process, if it makes sense we could do it.
+Regarding auth proxies we are planning what would it take to support ingress controller based annotations like [nginx-controller] annotation, this would remove the burden, resources and PoFs of related with the auth proxy instances.

 Anyway, if you want support for other kinds of auth backends and/or proxies, please open an Issue, that would be awesome.